Capacity and the Mental Capacity Act

 decision, but you don't have the capacity to make it.
 An infection,

 a mental illness or dementia may interfere with your thinking.
 The

 Mental Capacity Act helps us to work out what to do in these

 Mental Capacity Act 2005 (MCA)

-This Act aims to protect people lacking capacity from having
+This Act protects people lacking capacity from having decisions

 interests.
 This can happen when:

-know the person well.
-For example, a doctor might start a treatment
+not know the person well.
+For example, a doctor might start a

 - A person exploits the patient with